severalnines/clustercontrol-client-sdk/generated/go/docs/ClusterResponseHostsInner.md

 HasReplica returns a boolean if a field has been set.

-### GetReplicaitonSlave
+### GetReplicationSlave

-`func (o *ClusterResponseHostsInner) GetReplicaitonSlave() ClusterResponseHostsInnerReplicaitonSlave`
+`func (o *ClusterResponseHostsInner) GetReplicationSlave() ClusterResponseHostsInnerReplicationSlave`

-GetReplicaitonSlave returns the ReplicaitonSlave field if non-nil, zero value otherwise.
+GetReplicationSlave returns the ReplicationSlave field if non-nil, zero value otherwise.

-### GetReplicaitonSlaveOk
+### GetReplicationSlaveOk

-`func (o *ClusterResponseHostsInner) GetReplicaitonSlaveOk() (*ClusterResponseHostsInnerReplicaitonSlave, bool)`
+`func (o *ClusterResponseHostsInner) GetReplicationSlaveOk() (*ClusterResponseHostsInnerReplicationSlave, bool)`

-GetReplicaitonSlaveOk returns a tuple with the ReplicaitonSlave field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetReplicationSlaveOk returns a tuple with the ReplicationSlave field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReplicaitonSlave
+### SetReplicationSlave

-`func (o *ClusterResponseHostsInner) SetReplicaitonSlave(v ClusterResponseHostsInnerReplicaitonSlave)`
+`func (o *ClusterResponseHostsInner) SetReplicationSlave(v ClusterResponseHostsInnerReplicationSlave)`

-SetReplicaitonSlave sets ReplicaitonSlave field to given value.
+SetReplicationSlave sets ReplicationSlave field to given value.

-### HasReplicaitonSlave
+### HasReplicationSlave

-`func (o *ClusterResponseHostsInner) HasReplicaitonSlave() bool`
+`func (o *ClusterResponseHostsInner) HasReplicationSlave() bool`

-HasReplicaitonSlave returns a boolean if a field has been set.
+HasReplicationSlave returns a boolean if a field has been set.

 ### GetReplicationMaster